Continue to cart

 3. Use Tampons or a Menstrual cup

-Menstrual pads often hold more of an odor than tampons or a menstrual cup, and can also make perineal hygiene more of a challenge during menstruation.
+Menstrual pads often hold more of an odor than a tampon or a menstrual cup, and can also make perineal hygiene more of a challenge during menstruation.
 Just make sure to change them frequently.

-Keeping your vaginal area clean is an essential part of odor control.
+Proper hygiene, such as regular washing with mild soap and water, can prevent the buildup of sweat, dead skin, bacteria, and discharge, which are common causes of unpleasant odors.
 It is important not to take hygiene too far though, since using scented soaps, menstrual pads, and tampons can interfere with the healthy chemical balance in your vagina.

 5. Use a Condom During Sex